Academic Map

 Required Milestones: Term 8

-Apply for Graduation 1st two weeks
+Apply with Registrar for Graduation in the 1st two weeks

 Employment Information